EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion-draft/index.md

-* Having clearly defined goals, alignment, and coordination between all the actors, agencies, and organizations involved.
+* Have clearly defined goals, alignment, and coordination between all the actors, agencies, and organizations involved.
-* Promote early interventions and solutions, especially before an eviction case is filed
+* Promote early interventions and solutions, especially before an eviction case is filed.
 * Active case management from pre-filing to post-judgment.
 * Build and support holistic eviction diversion interventions that address parties’ human needs, financial needs, and legal needs in the eviction process.
 * Be aware of technological, access, and linguistic barriers that people could experience during the program.